 On May 19, 2020, the MT DEQ issued a Phase I bonding number establishing a bond of \$4.65 million for the Black Butte Copper Project.
 The Company satisfied the Phase I bonding requirement in August 2020 and the MT DEQ issued a Final Mine Operating Permit on August 14, 2020 allowing the Company the right to commence Phase I development surface earth works construction at the mine site.
-The Company will require additional bonding for Phase II construction which is the complete development of the Mine & Process plans.
+The Company will be required to post additional bonding for Phase II construction which is the complete development of the Mine & Process plans.
 An amount for the Phase II bonding requirement is yet to be determined.

 On June 4, 2020, a legal challenge to the RoD was lodged in the 14th Judicial Court in Meagher County, Montana against the MT DEQ and Tintina Montana Inc., a wholly owned subsidiary of Sandfire Resources America Inc., by a number of groups who oppose resource development in Montana.
+Through 2020 and 2021 all sides issued numerous filings resulting in an Administrative Record of approximately 90,000 pages.
+On July 16, 2021, District Court Judge Bidegary heard oral arguments for summary judgement from plaintiffs and defendants regarding a legal complaint filed on June 4, 2020 by the plaintiffs claiming to represent the environmental community.
+The suit was filed jointly against the MT DEQ and Tintina Montana Inc. At this time, no injunction has been applied for to stop mine construction.
 The Company continues to review the challenge and is coordinating with the MT DEQ to defend this litigation vigorously.
-On July 22, 2020, the Company filed an initial response and has since filed further rebuttals to the claims.
-At this time, no injunction has been applied for to stop mine construction.

-On July 16, 2021, District Court Judge Bidegary heard oral arguments for summary judgement from plaintiffs and defendants regarding a legal complaint filed on June 4, 2020 by the plaintiffs claiming to represent the environmental community.
-The suit was filed jointly against the MT DEQ and Tintina Montana Inc.